deppen8/prospect/dev_guide.md

-# SurveySim code style guide
+# Guide to code style and development conventions for SurveySim

 ## GitHub and git